gregrickaby/nextjs-wordpress/README.md

 First, The Next.js team [does not recommend using it in production](https://capture.dropbox.com/akVllqdUQTtzOPKd).

-Second, Client-Side data fetching is [not supported](https://www.reddit.com/r/nextjs/comments/11a5vp9/comment/j9q0dx9/), and the limitations of React Context have been challenging.
+Second, Client-Side data fetching is [not supported](https://www.reddit.com/r/nextjs/comments/11a5vp9/comment/j9q0dx9/) and the limitations of React Context have been challenging.

-Finally, Mantine (which uses Emotion) doesn't fully support Server Components yet (see [#2928](https://github.com/emotion-js/emotion/issues/2928) and [#2815](https://github.com/mantinedev/mantine/issues/2815)).
+Finally, Mantine (which uses Emotion) doesn't fully support Server Components yet (see [#2815](https://github.com/mantinedev/mantine/issues/2815) and [#2928](https://github.com/emotion-js/emotion/issues/2928)).

 Please understand that I am as equally excited about the `app` directory as you are!
-However, Server Components represent a complete paradigm shift for React-based projects.
-Refactoring this repo will require a lot of work.
-Don't worry, because `pages` directory will be around [for years to come](https://www.reddit.com/r/nextjs/comments/11a5vp9/comment/j9x3e4h/)!
+However, Server Components represent a complete paradigm shift for React-based projects and it will take time for everyone to catch up.
+Refactoring this repo is no small task, but don't worry, because the `pages` directory will be around [for years to come](https://www.reddit.com/r/nextjs/comments/11a5vp9/comment/j9x3e4h/)!

 ---